andrewdavidmackenzie/flow/docs/running/client_server.md

-## Running a flow in client/server mode of `flowr`
+## Running a flow in client/server mode of `flowrcli`

 ### `flowrlib` architecture
-The `flowrlib` library is designed to be used, not just in `flowr` CLI-style flow runners, but in other incarnations such as a GUI application, or web application, etc.
+The `flowrlib` library is designed to be used, not just in `flowrcli` CLI-style flow runners, but in other incarnations such as a GUI application, or web application, etc.

 In order to have `flowrlib` work well in such applications, it avoids running any `context function` function that